 Create an object to apply a regex repeatedly to a given string: Some regex libraries, such as Java’s java.util.regex package, use a separate pattern matcher object to apply a regex to a particular subject string, instead of using the regex object created by the function above.
 Explicitly creating and using this object, instead of using one of the convenience functions that create and discard it behind the scenes, makes repeatedly applying the same regex to the same string more efficient.
 This way you can find all regex matches in the string, rather than just the first one.

 Apply the same regex to more than one string: Illustrates how to use the regex object to apply a given regular expression to more than one subject string.
+This is for languages where the regex or matcher object needs to be reset before it can be used on another subject string.
+Resetting the object is still much more efficient than creating another one with the same regex.

 These functions are available for database languages (various flavors of SQL).

-Select the part of a column matched by a regex: SQL code for selecting rows from a database checking for a regex match on a certain column.
-Returns only the part of the column that was matched by the regular expression, and only for those rows where the column matched at all.
+Select the part of a column matched by a regex: Selects a column from a table, but returns only the part of the column matched by the regular expression.
+Only the first regex match in the column on each row is returned.

 Comment with RegexBuddy’s regex tree: A series of comment lines with the regular expression “as is” (not converted to a string or operator) and the regex tree from the Create panel in RegexBuddy.